-Also, consider that debt will be a consideration when you apply for a mortgage.
-If you carry a high amount of credit card debt and other consumer loans you might want to pay that down before you attempt to buy a home.
+Also, consider that debt will feel when you apply for a mortgage.
+If you carry a high amount of credit card debt and other consumer loans, you might want to pay that down before buying a home.

 If you are currently living paycheck to paycheck and not putting anything towards savings, you are probably not ready to buy as yet.
 Work out a plan to cut back on expenses or increase your income.
-Setting up a budget might be beneficial to help you achieve your financial goals.
+Setting up a budget might help you achieve your financial goals.